Wolfson Centre for Prevention of Stroke and Dementia

 t: 01865 231601

-The Centre for the Prevention of Stroke and Dementia was founded as the Stroke Prevention Research Unit in 2000 by Professor Peter Rothwell with initial funding from the MRC and the Stroke Association.
+The Stroke Prevention Research Unit was founded in 2000 by Professor Peter Rothwell with initial funding from the MRC and the Stroke Association.

 Now comprising about 30 researchers and support staff, the centre is regarded as one of the most productive stroke research groups in the world.
 In summer 2019, it moves into a purpose-built new facility on the John Radcliffe Hospital site.